Ender13120/TrustStarter/README.md

 Unlike TrustStarter, once a project on Kickstarter or Indiegogo meets its funding goal, the creator receives the funds almost immediately, **regardless of whether they fulfill their project commitments**.

-In contrast, TrustStarter's milestone-based disbursement system, combined with the backer voting mechanism, directly addresses this vulnerability.
-By holding project creators accountable for each stage of their development and only releasing funds upon achieving and validating milestones, TrustStarter offers a more robust, transparent, and reliable platform.
+In contrast, TrustStarter's **milestone-based disbursement system**, combined with the backer voting mechanism, directly addresses this vulnerability.
+By **holding project creators accountable** for each stage of their development and only releasing funds upon achieving and validating milestones, TrustStarter offers a more robust, transparent, and reliable platform.

 This approach drastically reduces the potential for scams and failed projects, offering backers greater confidence and security in their investments.

 ### Summary:
-TrustStarter aims to revitalize the crowdfunding model by providing a transparent, accountable, and decentralized Kickstarter alternative.
-By prioritizing backer rights and project accountability through blockchain technology, it fosters trust, ensures progress, and sets a new standard for crowdfunding platforms in the future.
+TrustStarter aims to revitalize the crowdfunding model by providing a **transparent**, **accountable**, and **decentralized Community** Fundraising alternative.
+By prioritizing **backer rights** and project accountability through blockchain technology, it fosters trust, ensures progress, and sets a new standard for crowdfunding platforms in the future.

 ## [Smart-Contracts](https://github.com/Ender13120/decentralised_kickstarter_contracts)